Welcome to mySleepButton for iPhone, iPad and iPod Touch!

 Sleep researchers have shown that normally, even people who cannot recall waking up at night do wake up during the night.
 If they’re lucky, they will not be awake long enough to even remember it.

-The typical problem sleep-challenged people have is falling back to sleep after they wake up.
+A typical problem people have when they are sleep-challenged is falling back to sleep after they wake up.
 Their fear of not falling asleep actually makes it harder for them to fall asleep (a vicious cycle). mySleepButton can help here in many ways.
-By having a valid, reliable sleep instrument, you may come to have more confidence in your own ability to fall asleep.
-Also, the core super-somnolent mentation of your sleep tool will induce sleep.
+This instrument might give you more confidence in your own ability to fall asleep, whether or not you actually call on it.
+Also, the conjectured pro-somnolent mentation effects of your sleep tool (if any) might induce sleep.

 Is mySleepButton designed only for people who have insomnia?